Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Drawing from Offline Governance Literature

 \citet{aroney2016types} offers a taxonomy of federalism that is particularly well-suited to describe the complexities of multi-level platform governance.
-His taxonomy details features describing whether the system is a federation or confederation (\textit{i.e.}, whether a unit can leave unilaterally or not), whether it is formed by the aggregation of formerly independent governance units or the devolution of a formerly unitary government, whether its different levels wield redundant or complementary powers over their members, and whether its lower-level governance units are symmetrical or asymmetrical in their powers, rights, and roles.
-The concepts of symmetric and asymmetric federations distinguish a body of equal states, as in the idealized U.S., from a mix of states, commonwealths, districts, and territories with very different levels of autonomy and representation, as in the realized U.S.
+His taxonomy details features describing (1) whether the system is a federation or confederation (\textit{i.e.}, whether a unit can leave unilaterally or not), (2) whether it is formed by the aggregation of formerly independent governance units or the devolution of a formerly unitary government, (3) whether its different levels wield redundant or complementary powers over their members, and (4) whether its lower-level governance units are symmetrical or asymmetrical in their powers, rights, and roles.
+The concepts of symmetric and asymmetric federations distinguish a body of equal states (as in the idealized U.S.) from a mix of states, commonwealths, districts, and territories with very different levels of autonomy and representation (as in the realized U.S.).
+In the next section, we use Aroney's taxonomy to propose some dimensions of our design space.

-Although scholars are working toward increasingly general theories of federalism~\cite{bednar2008robust}, the field has much more interest in large federated nations than small multi-level communities.
-Ultimately, its generalizability is hampered due to the small number of federated nations (fewer than 30) that can fail to represent the rich space of potential multi-level governance systems.
+While several concepts transfer well to our analysis, the generality of this literature has been hampered by its focus on federalism in nations, at the expense of smaller (and more numerous) multi-level governance, a gap that \emph{polcentricity} was introduced to fill.

-\subsubsection{Polycentric Governance}
+\subsection{Polycentric Governance}

-Polycentricity encompasses cross-cutting linkages that make it possible to capture the complexity often observable in multi-level governance systems online.
-Fortunately, a community of political scientists expanded their scope through a body of work on the theory of polycentricity, which both generalizes to include the smaller-scale systems characteristic of many online communities and deviates from the rigid nesting of traditional theories of federalism.
-With polycentricity it becomes possible to capture less well behaved multi-level structures like Facebook Groups, which are not neatly nested, and whose users are not the sum of Facebook users generally: users may join multiple Groups, or none.
+In essence, polycentricity is an expression of self-governance capabilities that, over time, will produce a complex system of governance institutions~\citep{van2013research}.
+Although there is no clear consensus definition of polycentric governance, most scholars agree that it consists of: (1) multiple decision-making units with overlapping domains of responsibility, (2) that interact through a process of mutual adjustment in complex and ever-changing ways, and (3) generate a regularized pattern of overarching social order that captures efficiencies of scale at all levels of aggregation~\citep{mcginnis2016polycentric,aligica2012polycentricity}.
+Researchers have developed many different models of polycentric governance systems to build greater clarity and specificity around the concept and highlight its posited advantages~\citep{carlisle2019polycentric,aligica2012polycentricity}.